Cigar Taxation

 In addition, staying updated on new products and understanding their attributes can be challenging for tax teams.
 A company may have hundreds of products that must be correctly input into the back-office system with each detail and attribute to calculate excise tax correctly.

-Different Types of Cigars
+Different types of cigars

 There are three main categories of cigars: